 Most children recover in six weeks, but precautions must be taken during exercise/sports.
 The bar will be removed in an outpatient procedure in about two years.

 What age is best for performing pectus corrective surgery?

-We advise that patients are about 6 years of age or older.
-By this age, they can typically follow critical post-operative instructions.
+We advise that patients are about 12 years of age or older.
+This surgery is recommended for children who are symptomatic from their pectus and are starting puberty and their major growth spurt.
 However, if the case is extremely restrictive or the child is mature enough, the surgery can be performed at an earlier age.

 Is there a danger in waiting a couple of years before letting my child have the surgery?

 Pectus excavatum is not normally a life-threatening condition.
 Your child’s symptoms may get worse over time, which should be taken into consideration.
 This is not an emergency surgery, so parents and children have time to prepare for the procedure.

 My child is very active and participates in many sports.
 Will he/she be able to continue playing soccer and similar sports after surgery?

 We encourage patients to be active.
 Patients can return to some sports after three months.
 Remember that the bar is in place for about two years.
 While this is a short period of time, it may seem like an eternity to your child.
 Please encourage them to engage in sports that are approved by the pediatric surgeon.